Myhill-Nerode Theorem for Higher-Dimensional Automata: Determinism

-That is, in any essential cell $x$ in a deterministic HDA $X$ and for any set $A$ of events, there is at most one way to start $A$ in $x$ and remain in the essential part of $X$.
+That is, in any essential cell $x$ in a deterministic HDA $X$ and for any set $A$ of events, there is at most one way to start $A$ in $x$ and remain in the essential part of $X$ (recall that termination of events is always deterministic).
 We allow multiple initial cells because ipomsets in $\Lang(X)$ may have different source interfaces; for each source interface in $\Lang(X)$, there can be at most one matching start cell in $X$.
 Note that we must restrict our definition to essential cells as inessential cells may not always be removed (in contrast to the case of standard automata).

 A language is deterministic if it is recognised by a deterministic HDA.
 We develop a language-internal criterion for being deterministic.

 \begin{definition} A language $L$ is \emph{swap-invariant} if it holds for all $P, Q, P', Q'\in\iiPoms$ that $P P'\in L$, $Q Q'\in L$ and $P\subsu Q$ imply $Q P'\in L$. \end{definition}